aydenfromproxima/Advertising_Sales/README.md

 No missing values were found in the dataset

-Two outliers were detected in the Newspaper column using the IQR method and removed before modeling (Page 4 boxplot & code)
+Two outliers were detected in the Newspaper column using the IQR method and removed before modeling

 Final dataset used for modeling: 198 rows × 4 columns.